-Shares in Thomas Cook (LON:TCG) declined by almost a quarter this morning after the company issued a pre-close trading update which perhaps unsurprisingly revealed that the hot UK summer had impacted bookings, margins and hence a reduced target profit for the year.
+Thomas Cook Profit Warning: Shares in Thomas Cook (LON:TCG) declined by almost a quarter this morning after the company issued a pre-close trading update.
+This perhaps unsurprisingly revealed that the hot UK summer had impacted bookings, margins and hence a reduced target profit for the year.
 The share price reaction was typically large, with the shares down as much as 25%:

 Everything changed with the advent of the internet: people could then book flights and hotels themselves.
 In addition, the airlines started offering hotels with their flights.
 It seemed for a while that the travel agent such as Thomas Cook had become irrelevant and could disappear entirely.

 But to their credit, they managed to reinvent themselves somewhat.
-They haven’t disappeared altogether, with many people willing to let the agent do their work and offer an integrated holiday package (as opposed to booking flights, hotel, and transfer separately).
+They haven’t disappeared altogether.
+Many people are willing to let the agent do their work and buy an integrated holiday package.
+(This is opposed to booking flights, hotel, and transfer separately).
 And they have moved to vertically integrate their business: Thomas Cook operates an airline, as well as some upcoming hotels.

 This has led to some volatile results for the business.
-Some heavy losses have been incurred over the years, and the share price has moved massively as a result – as low as 12p in 2012.
-Even this year the decline has been substantial, although not aided by stories such as the death of two Britons on a Thomas Cook holiday in Egypt.
+Some heavy losses have been incurred over the years.
+The share price has moved massively as a result – as low as 12p in 2012.
+Even this year the decline has been substantial.
+This was not aided by stories such as the death of two Britons on a Thomas Cook holiday in Egypt.
 In May we were looking at 140p, but today’s new lows has seen the business valued at well under half it was just a few months later.

 CEO Peter Fankhauser kicks it off: